Camptivities

 Campers learn a bit about science, how reactions work and may build a structure.
 Then they are able to test out their new knowledge with an activity.

-Mother Nature & Environmental Wonders
+Mother Nature & Natural Wonders

 During this activity campers learn about animals, their environments, importance of Leave No Trace, and the art nature surrounds us with.